 Sometimes Creative Commons licensing applies.

 Sometimes I specifically indicate that I have either applied or made use of material under a Creative Commons license.
-You should never assume a Creative Commons license has been applied to work on this website unless you see a Creative Commons license on the webpage in question.
+You should never assume a Creative Commons license has been applied to work on this website unless you see a Creative Commons license on the web page in question.
 If you do, click on the license, and follow the usage instructions indicated.

-Last Reviewed on March 13, 2022
+Last Reviewed on May 8, 2026